AN Divisional News

 The next available calendar call date and trial period for Division "AN" for the setting of non-jury trials and jury trials, is Friday, June 29, 2018 (calendar call @ 9:00 a.m. in Courtroom 10E) with the 8 week trial period running from July 9, 2018 -August 31, 2018.

 Submitting orders/on line scheduling

-- Judge Marx's division is piloting the NEW 15th Circuit Judicial Viewer System ("JVS").
-Do not submit any orders in anticipation of a hearing.
-Orders should be submitted through the Online Scheduling System, without a signature line, as the orders will be signed electronically and will be e-filed and e-served.
+- Do not submit any orders in anticipation of a hearing.
+Orders should be submitted through the Online Scheduling System, without a signature line, as the orders will be signed electronically and will bee-filed and e-served.
 If the order being submitted is regarding a hearing held in open court, the date of that hearing must be included in the first sentence of the order.

 - Orders submitted for cases involving pro se litigants: the order must indicate that the moving party will be serving the pro se party with a copy of the order via US Mail.

 - NOTE: When setting a hearing online, the order setting hearing is immediately uploaded for signature.
 The online scheduling system does not allow you to hold dates, so you must be sure the date is coordinated with all parties prior to setting the hearing.
 All motions must be filed and docketed with the Clerk prior to scheduling a Special Set hearing.
 The system now allows you to upload the motion as a supporting document.